djbrout/Dust_In_Cosmology_CfA_2022/index.md

 If you are interested (see "the pitch" below), please fill out the poll here for when you could join us here in December 2022 in Cambridge, MA
 * [https://whenisgood.net/zt4npcd/](https://whenisgood.net/zt4npcd/)

-Thank you in advance.
-Your attendence will help us reach the critical mass required to guarantee fruitful discussions and a worthwhile workshop.
+We have identified that specifically your attendence will help us reach the critical mass required to guarantee fruitful discussions and a worthwhile workshop.

 ## Local Organizing Committee